YorkshireDev/Torpid/README.md

 # Description

 Torpid is a disk drive sleep prevention utility, designed primarily for keeping external HDD's awake.
-It works by writing an empty text file named `Torpid_Keep_Alive_File.TXT` to the drive in a loop specified by a time interval.
+It works by writing an empty text file named `Torpid_Keep_Alive_File.TXT` to the drive in a loop specified by a time interval, and the empty file is deleted after use.

 ---

 # Requirements

-1. **Windows**
+1. **Windows*** or **Linux****
 2. **Java 11** Runtime or Greater

+\* Developed and Tested on Windows 10 21H2 64-bit

+\** Developed and Tested on Ubuntu 22.04 LTS 64-bit

 ---

-# Features (Current)
+# Features

 * Ability to select multiple drives at once using shift-click or control-click
 * Ability to set the time interval between keep alive writes (default is 2.5 seconds)
 * Simple user interface that is informative
 * Utilises multithreading, one thread per selected drive

----

-# Features (Upcoming)

 * Linux support

 ---